henry4sfdc/lightning-newbie/hello-salesforce1.markdown

 Before You Begin: Make sure you follow the pre-requisites listed in [Basics](basics.html).

 A note about namespaces.
 My namespace for this sample app is "Reid002".
 Wherever you see "Reid002" you should substitute your own namespace.
+If you elected to skip creating a namespace despite my exhortations, you should use the default namespace, "c" (lowercase c).

 <a name="first"></a>